 There is now a new challenge for rebuilding in Paradise, Calif.,– toxic drinking water

-The drinking water in Paradise, Calif., where 85 people died in the worst wildfire in state history, has been contaminated with the cancer-causing chemical benzene, according to water officials.
+The drinking water in Paradise, Calif., has been contaminated with the chemical benzene.
+Previously in Paradise, 85 people died in the worst wildfire in state history, according to CBS San Francisco.

-Paradise Irrigation District officials say they have taken about 500 water samples in town, and they have found benzene 30% of the time, according to CBS San Francisco.
+Paradise Irrigation District officials said they took about 500 water samples, and they have found benzene 30% of the time, according to CBS San Francisco.

-According to CBS, those who have assessed the problem say the water district may be able to clean pipes to some homes later this year, however, it will take two years and up to $300 million before all residents can safely drink, cook or bathe in the water from their taps.
+According to CBS San Francisco, those who have assessed the problem say the water district may be able to clean pipes to some homes later this year, however, it will take two years and up to $300 million before all residents can safely drink, cook or bathe in the water from their taps.

-About 1,500 of the town’s 27,000 residents are living in the few surviving houses, according to CBS.
+1,500 of the town’s 27,000 residents are living in the limited number of surviving houses, according to CBS San Francisco.
 Water officials have warned them not to drink, cook, bathe in or brush their teeth with tap water and to only take quick showers with warm water.
 Those residents are living on bottled water deliver daily and water tank deliveries.

 Norman Stein is a resident in Paradise.
-According to CBS, Stein drives 15 minutes each week to the water distribution center and loads the trunk with bottles and stacks them in his garage.
+According to CBS San Francisco, Stein drives 15 minutes every week to the water distribution center and loads the his car trunk with bottles and which he then stores in his garage.

-He and his wife disagree on the risk posed by their tap water.
-According to CBS, she opened the sink tap to show visitors how clear the water is.
+Stein and his wife disagree on if this posed a risk to their tap water.
+According to CBS San Francisco, she opened the sink tap to show visitors how clear the water is.

 “I could feel an oily substance before.
 But it’s cleared up now,” she said.
 “This is good water.”